appbaseio/Docs/content/docs/data/Browser.md

 ## Doing more with data

-While data browser is great to get started with appbase.io and for visualizing data, the recommended way to add data programmatically is via the [REST API](/rest-quickstart.html) or one of the [JavaScript](/javascript/quickstart.html) or [Golang](https://godoc.org/github.com/appbaseio/go-appbase) libraries.

-The data browser is still a great place to import, visualize and debug the existing data records with its filters and continuous query functionalities.
+The dashboard offers a great way to get started with appbase.io with importing data and applying search relevancy settings.
+From here on, you can create a Test UI and start progressively working with analytics, query rules and security features.